There is always something in the curriculum to challenge everybody

 End of Year Expections (Maths) Y1-Y6

-At Pickhurst Academy we use ICT in most subjects and allow the children the opportunity to develop their skills in a variety of different ways.
+At Pickhurst Academy we use technology in most subjects and allow the children the opportunity to develop their skills in a variety of different ways, including the use of Google Apps throughout the Lower and Upper School.

 At Pickhurst Academy we really value the need for physical education and try to get all children involved in sport.
 It is important to us that children do at least 2 hours of physical education a week, which includes 1 hour of indoor PE with the class teacher and 1 hour of games with our specialist sport teacher.